surifirstpin/biplus_documentation/docs/Dashboards.md

 ## Definition

-Dashboard provides access to view multiple reports or charts on single screen layout, in this way you can get a quick view on related data.
+Dashboard provides access to view multiple reports in single dashboard layout, in this way you can get a quick view on related data.
 In order to make it more feasible to users, it is provided with set of global filters by making dashboard more interactive.
+ #
  **Getting Started**

  >Path : Dashboard-->New Dashboard

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/20367797e10c5eabfec8ab65d23699fb34843101/images/dash.png)